Game of Thrones' Kit Harington from Westeros to Pompeii

 "Actually, I'm contracted to them right now anyway, so I can't, but it's the only one I want to do.
 I'm doing all my film roles in between shooting for the series, I can't even change my hair or my beard for parts, which limits me - I've got to look like Jon Snow.

 "I'm always amazed by how much people love the character of Jon though, I suppose he's one of the truly good people who's managed to survive so far.
-I know that I'll be thought of as him for a long time - sometimes fans come up to me and are really upset that I'm not actually Jon Snow, wearing fur and fighting Wildlings."'Star on the rise'
+I know that I'll be thought of as him for a long time - sometimes fans come up to me and are really upset that I'm not actually Jon Snow, wearing fur and fighting Wildlings."

 Game of Thrones, originally written as a novel by author George RR Martin, has much of its roots in ancient and medieval history - including Jon Snow's military stronghold, The Wall, loosely based on the Roman Hadrian's Wall in the North of England.